-Table 4 presents the route configurations generated by the proposed model for every instance, where we can see that RI routes were not used in the distribution plans generated by the model.
+Table 4 presents the route configurations generated by the proposed model for every instance, where we can see that R1routes were not used in the distribution plans generated by the model.
 The maximum number of R2 routes in instance 6 is five, and the maximum number of R3 routes in instance 6 is three.
 This is because the higher the number of customers and suppliers, the larger the required routes.

-Figure 3 shows the different R2 and R3 routes in instance 6, which has the highest number of routes.
+Fig. 3 shows the different R2 and R3 routes in instance 6, which has the highest number of routes.
 In this figure, we can observe that the algorithm created 4 R2 routes to deliver products to customers and also to the UCC.
 The products delivered to the UCC by vehicles on R2 routes generate 2 other R3 routes on which the products are delivered to customers that were not visited on R2 routes.

 Each instance was run 10000 times.
-With the aim of analyzing the stability of the solution procedure, Figure 4 presents a distribution plot of all the runs of the six instances, which shows a small variation in every instance.
+With the aim of analyzing the stability of the solution procedure, Fig. 4 presents a distribution plot of all the runs of the six instances, which shows a small variation in every instance.
 This is expected due to the random behavior of metaheuristic techniques, which do not ensure that an optimal solution to the problem is found.
+This figure also exhibits the variability between the fitness solution in the tested instances.
+However, they do not affect the quality of the best solution since the proposed metaheuristic saves all the solutions of the 10000 runs without taking into account if they are good or bad.